bdelbosc/nuxeo-stacks/README.md

-# Nuxeo stacks a docker compose generator
+# Nuxeo stacks: a docker compose generator

 The intend of nuxeo stacks is to create custom environment to test/debug Nuxeo stacks.

-This is NOT FOR PRODUCTION.
+This is **NOT FOR PRODUCTION.**

 You choose your stack and it creates a standalone environment with normal docker compose and volumes.

-Available services in addition to Nuxeo:
+Here is the supported stack for Nuxeo 10.10 and 9.10:

 - MongoDB
 - PostgreSQL